aimms/documentation/webui/workflow-panels.rst

 .. image:: images/Workflow_ActiveInactiveState.png
     :align: center

 The ``pageDataState`` determines the data state of a page.
-This state indicates if a step is Complete, Incomplete or in an Error state.
+This state indicates whether a step is Complete, Incomplete or in an Error state.
 There is a default (Empty) state as well when a certain step does not need a data state, for example an "Instruction" or an "Introduction" type of page.

 .. image:: images/Workflow_PageDataStates.png
     :align: center